 Addiction counseling programs prepare students to work as counselors with people who have alcohol, substance abuse, or gambling addictions.
-Students learn to assess problems and set up treatment plans.
-They learn methods for early intervention and prevention.

 You can prepare for this program by taking courses in high school that prepare you for college.
 This typically includes four years of English, three years of math, three years of social studies, and two years of science.
 Some colleges also require two years of a second language.

 Admission to graduate programs is competitive.
 You need a bachelor's degree, good grades, and good test scores.